Introduction

 The top-right side of the Deploy New Server screen shows the order summary and other BMC server details:

-- OS selection and license fee without tax.
+• The OS and license fee without tax.

-When you are ready, select the Deploy New Server button to start the process.
-Depending on the OS you selected, server deployment takes from one to fifteen minutes.
+When ready, select the Deploy New Server button to start the process.
+Depending on the OS you selected, server deployment takes from three to fifteen minutes.

-If you choose an ESXi/Proxmox server or Windows with Remote Desktop access, a pop-up box with the root/admin password appears as soon as you deploy the server.
+If you choose an ESXi/Proxmox server, Netris Controller, or Windows with Remote Desktop access, a pop-up box with the root/admin password appears as soon as you deploy the server.

-Click the checkbox and copy the credentials and store them safely, but we advise to change this temporary password upon initial login.
+Click the checkbox and copy the credentials.
+We advise you to change this temporary password upon initial login.

 For example, this is the ESXi pop-up box:

-To log into your ESXi or Proxmox server, browse to the indicated IP address and use the provided credentials.
+To log into your ESXi or Proxmox server, browse to the indicated IP address (or use the DHCP-assigned IP) and enter the provided credentials.

 View BMC Server Status